MLHale/nebraska-gencyber/teachers/restful-api/README.md

 https://www.qzzr.com/c/quiz/429280/8f69a8f7-0a69-4efa-9c3e-2aa38944ed1d

-### Step 7: Adding a subscriber to handle incoming evnets.
+### Step 7: Adding a subscriber to handle incoming events.
 Lets add a subscriber to catch input events going to the cloudbit:
 * make a POST request to: https://api-http.littlebitscloud.cc/v2/subscriptions
 * in our case we want to make a server listen for the cloudbit, so lets use a URI endpoint as the subscriber